Azure/GuestProxyAgent/README.md

 > In certain Windows environments you may notice inordinately slow downloads during
 > the docker image build.
 If you are in one of these edge cases, consider disabling RCS which [can potentially help](https://github.com/microsoft/Windows-Containers/issues/145):
 > `powershell "Get-NetAdapterRSC | Disable-NetAdapterRSC"`

+### Other tips

+- If your setup is relying on OpenSSH for container communication, use a modern version of OpenSSH for better performance.
+On Windows, this can be installed with `winget install -e --id Microsoft.OpenSSH.Beta`.
+- Docker can only manage Windows or Linux containers at one time.
+Right-click on the Docker icon in the system tray

 ## Contributing